Wednesday, February 22, 2012

 • Smaller ships carrying 100 to 140 passengers promotes a more intimate ambiance and a more personal interaction with crew.

-• River cruise stops are typically small towns and villages - and the ships dock right in the middle of town so you can walk to most of the attractions.
+• River cruise stops are mostly small towns and villages - and the ships dock right in the middle of town so you can walk to most of the attractions.

 Strong Points for Ocean Cruising:

-• Larger ships provide more creature comforts and more options for lounging (cocktail hours and late evening lounging), dining, entertainment, spas & fitness, etc.
+• Larger ships provide more creature comforts and more options for lounging (cocktail hours and late evening lounging), dining, entertainment, spas & fitness centers, etc.

 • Full days in port and glorious days at sea.
 More like a floating resort.

-• Cruise ports are typically at large cities with greater variety of attractions and activities.
+• Cruise ports are typically at larger cities with greater variety of attractions and activities.

 See what I mean about "different"?